ybch14/ybch14.github.io/README.md

 ## Note

-This page originally come from jekyll Cayman theme.
+- This page originally come from jekyll Cayman theme.
 All the other parts and color adjustments are written by myself with CSS and JS.
 Writing a static web page is tried but interesting :-) The network architecture is supported by ```mermaid``` ([Github](https://github.com/knsv/mermaid)).
 Great thanks to the author!
+- The side bar is under construction.